AndrewMarumoto/lib2142/README.md

 # About
 This repository aims to fill in some of the gaps created by DICE's gutting of the python standard library and to provide useful 2142 specific functionality.
 Some of the scripts are original, while others are existing modules for current versions of python that I ported to work with python 2.3.4 and within 2142's limitations.
+Additionally, I have included existing modules from the 2142 python library that were previously nonfunctioning and modified them to work at least in a limited manner.

 The current state of the repository reflects the functionality that I've needed for the initial implementation of some basic mods.
 I plan on updating this library with new functionality as I come across issues and create/port solutions.